 Owned by a Two-Year-Old Toddler

-For three brilliant years, Warwick Castle was owned by a two-year-old girl after his father Henry de Beauchamp, the 1st Duke Of Warwick died.
+For three brilliant years, Warwick Castle was owned by a two-year-old girl after his father, Henry de Beauchamp, the 1st Duke Of Warwick, died.
 Henry de Beauchamp had only one daughter and no son, which made her 2-year-old daughter heir to his wealth.
-However, this two-year-old toddler died within three years and then the wealth was passed on to Henry’s sister.
+However, this two-year-old toddler died within three years, and then the wealth was passed on to Henry’s sister.

 Wait!
 Who All Were the Prisoners Here

 Indeed, Disney was once imprisoned here.
 Wait!
 It was not Walt Disney, it was Edward Disney who was imprisoned in 1642.
 It was during the battle of Edgehill in the Civil War.
-King Edward IV was also locked up in Warwick Castle during the Wars of the Roses.
+King Edward IV was also locked up in Warwick Castle during the War of the Roses.
 Richard Neville actually captured him, acquired Warwick Castle, and attempted to reign.
 However, he released King Edward later on, after facing high criticism and not being welcomed by the nobility.

 Ghostly Legends and Spooky Tales

-It is still believed that the Watergate Tower was inhabited by the ghost of Fulke Greville who was murdered by his butler over the will.
+It is still believed that the Watergate Tower was inhabited by the ghost of Fulke Greville, who was murdered by his butler over the will.
 The Watergate Tower is now renowned as the Ghost Tower in Warwick Castle.
 While exploring the Ghost Tower, visitors can discover Warwick Castle’s eerie past and chilling dungeons.

 Boasts Martial Traditions

 Warwick Castle is home to the medieval trebuchet.
-It is the largest siege machine in the world.
+It was the largest siege machine in the world.
 The trebuchet is renowned for being in action during the thrilling trebuchet show in Warwick Castle.
 It was built in 2005 and set a world record in 2006 by launching a projectile 800 feet.
-It also boasts an impressive collection of weapons which provides a glimpse of its martial traditions.
+It also boasts an impressive collection of weapons, which provides a glimpse of its martial traditions.

 Built a New Timber Guest House for Queen Elizabeth